alf248/alf248/README.md

-This page has some example code that I've used for learning
+This page has some example code

 - Javascript, React, Node.js
 - Go